Learn About Toe Deformities

 These toe deformities can come from a variety of causes.
 Some are present at birth and some develop over time due to a tendon imbalance.
 The tendon on the bottom of the toe is pulling more than the one on top, causing the toe to bend.

 Others can be caused by an injury or stroke that impairs nerve and muscle function.
-Arthritis, diabetes, strokes and alcoholism can all contribute to their formation as well.
+Arthritis, diabetes,

 Even injuries like jamming the toe hard or breaking a bone in it can lead the tendons to pull unevenly on the bones and cause them to curl.